Infectious Disease Fellowship

 The infectious diseases fellowship at Texas Tech is designed to foster a lifelong interest in infectious diseases.
 The curriculum emphasizes the clinical aspects of infectious disease problems encountered in the outpatient and inpatient settings.

 - ID division partners with the Center for Tropical Medicine (learn more)

 - Sexually transmitted infections are diagnosed and treated at the City Health Department with a liaison from TTUHSC infectious diseases staff.

-- Infectious diseases fellows attend the course in tuberculosis administered by the National Jewish hospital in Denver.
+- Infectious diseases fellows attend the course in tuberculosis administered by the National Jewish Hospital in Denver.

 - Fellows are expected to pursue a research project, as well as present and publish their findings.
 The ultimate goal is to achieve subspecialty certification and recognition by the ABIM in Infectious Diseases.

-- Understanding Infection control is a particularly emphasized issue of the fellows program.
+- Understanding infection control is a particularly emphasized issue of the fellows program.

 Applications are processed through ERAS (Electronic Residency Application Service).

-will be contacted to schedule interviews.
+ERAS until August 15.
+Applicants will be reviewed and contacted to schedule interviews.